sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 : A specific endpoint label that is used to identify a SACM component.
 In content-metadata, this label is called data origin.

+SACM Content:

+: The payload provided by SACM components to the SACM domain on the data plane.
+SACM content includes the SACM data models.

 SACM Domain:

 : Endpoints that include a SACM component compose a SACM domain.
 (To be revised, additional definition content TBD, possible dependencies to SACM architecture)